Turkish lawmakers approve bill boosting Erdogan's power

 "People will have the final say," Yildirim said.

 If the referendum passes, the reforms will turn Turkey's parliamentary system into a presidential one, effectively consolidating the power of three legislative bodies into one executive branch.
-It will abolish the role of prime minister while granting authority to the President to issue law, declare states of emergency, dismiss Parliament and to appoint ministers, public officials and half of the senior judges.
+It will abolish the role of Prime Minister while granting authority to the President to issue law, declare states of emergency, dismiss Parliament and to appoint ministers, public officials and half of the senior judges.

-The bill would also allow Erdogan -- who served as prime minister from 2002 to 2014 before becoming president -- to extend his term in office until at least 2029.
+The bill would also allow Erdogan -- who served as Prime Minister from 2002 to 2014 before becoming President -- to extend his term in office until at least 2029.

-The role of president is largely ceremonial under the current Constitution.
-In order to become president in the new system, Erdogan would have to be reelected after the constitutional changes kick in, possibly triggering snap elections.
+The role of President is largely ceremonial under the current Constitution.
+In order to become President in the new system, Erdogan would have to be reelected after the constitutional changes kick in, possibly triggering snap elections.

 Anadolu reports that changes to the Constitution require a simple majority, or 51 percent, in the referendum.